kazuhiro4949/PagingKit/README.md

 You can fit layout and design of Pagingin UI to your apps.

 # Feature
-- [/] you can easily construct Paging UI many news apps have
+- [x] you can easily construct Paging UI many news apps have
-- [/] You can choose layout and design as you like.
+- [x] You can choose layout and design as you like.

 # Requirements
 + iOS 8.0+